qimiko/gdrpc/README.md

 The configuration file, `gdrpc.toml` is located in the Geometry Dash directory.
 It is created automatically on first run.
 For more details on how to configure, there is a `gdrpc.toml` file located in the root of this repository that details each of the arguments.

+To change the presence based on the folder of the current level, add additional tables that correspond with the index of the folder that you would like to have a specific presence. `gdrpc.toml` should show more details.

 ### Compiling

 1. import files into Visual Studio as cmake project